-SEC Rule 606 ("Rule 606") requires broker-dealers, such as MLPF&S, that route customer orders in equity and option securities, to make publicly available quarterly reports that, among other things, identify the market centers to which customer orders are routed for execution.
+SEC Rule 606 ("Rule 606") requires broker-dealers, such as BofAS, that route customer orders in equity and option securities, to make publicly available quarterly reports that, among other things, identify the market centers to which customer orders are routed for execution.

-The Rule 606 Report provides information on the routing of "non-directed orders" — any order that the client has not specifically instructed to be routed to a particular venue or market center for execution.
-For these non-directed orders, MLPF&S has selected the execution venue on behalf of its clients.
+The Rule 606(a)(1) Report provides information on the routing of held, "non-directed orders" — any order that the client has not specifically instructed to be routed to a particular venue or market center for execution.
+For these non-directed orders, BofAS has selected the execution venue on behalf of its clients.

 More details regarding Rule 605, Rule 606 and the SEC interpretation related to these new rules can be obtained directly from the SEC and FINRA.
-Should you have any questions regarding Rule 605, Rule 606 or MLPF&S' best execution practices and procedures, please contact your sales representative or our Compliance Department at:
+Should you have any questions regarding Rule 605, Rule 606 or BofAS’ best execution practices and procedures, please contact your sales representative or our Compliance Department at:

 One Bryant Park

-Bryant Park Tower, 3rd Floor
+Bryant Park Tower, 5th Floor

 New York, NY 10036